Juan Bautista de Anza I: Biography

 Born on June 29, 1693, in the Basque village of Hernani, Gipuzkoa, Basque Country, Spain.
-Juan Bautista de Anza (he spelled it Anssa; his son of the same name spelled it Anza) was the eldest son and second child of Antonio de Anza (1666-1737), the town pharmacist, and Lucia de Sassoeta (1658-1735).
+Juan Bautista de Anza (he spelled it Anssa; his namesake son spelled it Anza and added "de") was the eldest son and second child of Antonio Anssa (1666-1737), the town pharmacist, and Lucia de Sassoeta (1658-1735).
 Barely able to speak a word of Spanish, at the age of nineteen, in 1712, he migrated to New Spain, going first to Culiacán, Sinaloa, where his mother had relatives already established.
 However, Anza did not stay there long, and was soon involved in silver mining in Álamos, Sonora.
 From there he became involved in the discovery and exploitation of two important silver mining camps, or boomtowns, between 1716 and 1720, at Aguaje southeast of present-day Hermosillo, Sonora, and at Tetuachi, south of Arizpe.
 He bought other mining properties, such as the Real de San Jose de Basochuca, Sonora, east of Arizpe and by early 1721 he had become a lieutenant in the Sonora militia.
 Shortly after that, on August 2, 1721, he joined the regular cavalry as an alférez, or second lieutenant, at the Janos Presidio, under Captain Antonio Bezerra Nieto.
 As a soldier he was described as being "of sound body, white [and] bearded, with faded auburn hair."
 Soon after beginning his military career at Janos, about the year 1722, he married the Captain's daughter, Maria Rosa Bezerra Nieto, and quickly rose to the rank of first lieutenant.